Blog

 Damage that could have been avoidable.

-whole point of TRACKS in the first place!
+And I realized this was the whole point of TRACKS in the first place!
 Back in 2018 before any of our programs were ever even started this was what I wrote about why I'd chosen the name:

 "Tracks are not just physical entities left behind on the ground.
 We also leave 'tracks' on each other as we build relationships and memories.
 The more thoughtful we are about where we leave our tracks, the more positive our connections with others and the natural world can be."